cs3217-2223/problem-set-4-tau-bar/README.md

       * opening level select view should show one more level than the number of levels before the save
       * `board` should remain the same
       * board view should not have changed before and after the save
+    * When close and open app after saving
+      * saved level should still be there when opening saved levels
+    * When level name contains non-ASCII
+      * should show an error that level was not saved
+    * When level name is too long
+      * should show an error that level was not saved
   * Reset button
     * When tapped
       * should not have any object views on board view after